I tested the 004 parka from Bastong (the South Korean Barbour)

 IMPORTANT

-The parts are either purchased or made available free of charge by the brand, which in this case does not in any way affect the judgment we make on them.
+The parts are either purchased or made available free of charge by the brand, which in this case does not affect in any way the judgment we make on them.
 This independence is really very important to us, like a totem.

 And who can imagine influencing Nicolò, David or Jordan?